jkehm/Wake-County-Housing/README.md

 * Which factors are the most influential to the sales price?
 * Which Zip code or City has the highest or Lowest average Sales Price?
 * Over the decades, which Zip Code or City has seen the largest increase in Sales Price?

+#### Machine Learning Model

+The way this dataset is designed does not allow for a Supervised Learning Classification model.
+This is because there is no discrete outcome for this data.

+Instead, there are plenty of different clusters within our dataset that we can utilize.
+We can perform clustering with the K-Means Algorithm.
+We would define the number of clusters (k) as the number of unique cities or zip codes we have.
+Once this has been clustered, we can see if there are any other relationships between other inputs, such as Sold Price for homes.
+From here we will be able to create several different visualitzations with the machine learning data.

+#### Database and ERD

+#### Technologies, Languages, and Tools used
+* Jupyter Notebook
+* Pandas
+* Numpy
+* MatPlotLib
+* Scikit-learn library
+* Google Drive including Google Slides and Goolge Docs
+* GitHub
+* PostgreSQL
+* Tableau